 What’s it like to use the UE Hyperboom?

-The first thing you should know is that thing is big.
+The first thing you should know is that this thing is big.
 If you’ve had UE Boom speakers in the past and think you know what it’s like to use a UE speaker, just throw that knowledge out the window.
-You’re not going to be able to throw this in a backpack or go on a hike with this thing.
+You’re not going to be able to throw it in a backpack or bring it on a hike.
 Considering its size, the UE Hyperboom is surprisingly light at 5.9kg (13lbs), but it’s still not going to be too fun to carry on the trail.
 Instead, this is the kind of speaker you want for a backyard or beach party.

 For the first time, UE decided to go with a square shape for their speaker instead of a cylinder and I think it works.
 You still get the giant + and – signs that the speaker is known for up top, but these are now touch-sensitive controls.
 They only register capacitive touch, so if you decide to place your phone on top of the speaker while using it, you won’t accidentally raise or lower the volume.
 This is pretty useful in practice because that flat top is a perfect table for resting your phone on.

-To my surprise UE included an optical input, which is a genius move.
-While this speaker is obviously going to get some use at summer parties be it at the beach or at the park, I’m more of a homebody.
-Even though I occasionally bring a speaker to the party, most of the time I’m just sitting in my apartment relaxin.
-The optical input means that I was also able to plug in my PS4 and take advantage of this speaker while playing games or listening to music around the house (I have Spotify on my PS4 as well).
-The idea that I can use this speaker in my daily life as a large, loud, and fairly durable speaker and then pick it up and bring it with me to my next family barbecue is very appealing.
+To my surprise, UE included an optical input, which is a genius move.
+While this speaker is obviously going to get some use at summer parties be it at the beach or at the park, the optical input means it can benefit homebodies.
+Even though I occasionally bring a speaker to a party, most of the time I’m just sitting in my apartment relaxing.
+I was able to plug in my PS4 to the speaker via the optical input and reap its benefits while playing games or listening to music around the house (I have Spotify on my PS4 as well).
+The idea that I can use this large, loud, and fairly durable speaker in my daily life and then pick it up and bring it with me to my next family barbecue is very appealing.
 If you’re a home theater nut, this obviously isn’t going to cut it for you.
 However, I can see this being useful for people who want a quick upgrade to the sound on their TV and to kill two birds with one stone.
 If your TV or gaming system has an optical output, this is basically a two-for-one special.

 Another really cool feature that the UE Hyperboom has is “One-Touch Music Control.”
 This is the ability to automatically start playing your favorite playlist just by long-pressing the play/pause button when the speaker.
 As someone with a personal playlist of almost 1,000 songs that I constantly listen to and consider my “default” playlist, this was super useful.
-I could just come home and instead of powering on the speaker, pulling out my phone, and going to the playlist, I could just long-press the button and it would automatically start playing.
+I could come home and instead of powering on the speaker, pulling out my phone, and going to the playlist, could just long-press the button for automatic music playback.
 It isn’t something that’s going to change your life, but it’s definitely a feature that makes you feel like you’re living in the future (or at least in a really fancy house).
 Something that normally takes me about 15 seconds to accomplish now takes two, and it’s just cool.

 Let’s talk connections